stacks-network/docs/_storage/amazon-s3-deploy.md

          </td>
       </tr>
       <tr>
-         <td><code>reset-ssl-certs.service</code></td>
+         <td><code>/etc/systemd/system/reset-ssl-certs.service</code></td>
-         <td>Removes all existing certificates and restarts all the Gaia hub services.
+         <td>A service that removes all existing certificates and restarts all the Gaia hub services.
 Use this sparingly, since the Lets Encrypt service will throttle too many requests for certificates.</td>
       </tr>
       <tr>
          <td><code>/gaia/hub-config</code></td>